thisismyrobot/spacex-video-telemetry-extraction/README.md

 Idea: convert the telemetry info in the SpaceX launch videos into a visual gravity turn/launch profile.

-**This is just a WIP idea and nothing in here is promised to work for you**
+### **NOTE:** This is just a WIP idea and nothing in here is promised to work for you

+Immediately obvious TODOs:
+ * Detect and track stage 2.
+ * Output to console if redirecting to a file.

 ## Source video